 Day 10 Nowra – Burwood (Sydney) (Approx. 154 kms or 95 miles / 3.5 hours riding)

-Our last day on the road together and we ride some of the guide’s favourite roads.
-After breakfast and checking out we climb to the Saddleback Mountain lookout which provides a view to where we are travelling today.
-Descending from the lookout we visit the 2 blowholes of Kiama.
-Hopefully the ocean has a swell and the water will be spouting.
-We ride further northern to visit the The HARS Aviation Museum and discover Australia’s civil and defence aviation history.
+On our last day on the road together, we ride some of the guide’s favourite routes.
+After breakfast and checking out, we climb to the Saddleback Mountain lookout, which shows where we are travelling today.
+Descending from the lookout we visit the two blowholes of Kiama.
+Hopefully, the ocean has a swell, and the water will be spouting.
+We ride further north to visit The HARS Aviation Museum and discover Australia’s civil and defence aviation history.
 The rest of the ride puts nature on display.
-The Sea Cliff crossing leads us to Bald Hill lookout which was part of aviation history.
-The during the next part of our ride, we wind down as we ride the length of The Royal National Park.
-Back to Sydney suburbia and we ride the last kilometres on our bikes.
-After doing the paperwork you are transferred to our selected hotel to prepared for our ‘Farewell Dinner’.
-A time to relive the last 9 days experiencing what motorcycle riding in New South Wales is about.
+The Sea Cliff crossing leads us to Bald Hill lookout, part of aviation history.
+During the next part of our ride, we wind down as we ride the length of The Royal National Park.
+Back to Sydney suburbia, we ride the last kilometres on our bikes.
+After doing the paperwork, you are transferred to our selected hotel to prepare for our ‘Farewell Dinner’.
+A time to relive the last nine days of experiencing what motorcycle riding in New South Wales is about.
 (Meals: B/D)

 Day 11 Sydney